sunnysingh/sunnysingh.io/src/posts/traditional-vs-modern-web-dev/index.md

 **The modern way**: Using `import` statements and a bundler like [Parcel](https://parceljs.org/).

-**Benefits**: While this was a huge painpoint initially, bundling tools have gotten much easier to work with now.
+**Benefits**: While this was a huge pain point initially, bundling tools have gotten much easier to work with now.
 You can start writing JS and CSS using the latest features including `import` statements, and the code will automatically get transformed and bundled.
 This is important not only for cross-browser compatibility but also performance, so even in situations where you can depend on users having the latest browsers you probably still want to use a bundler.

 **Extras**: CLI tools for frameworks abstract away bundling for you, so that you don't have to worry about it.
 See [Create React App](https://facebook.github.io/create-react-app/), [Next.js](https://nextjs.org/), [Vue CLI](https://cli.vuejs.org/guide/creating-a-project.html), and [Nuxt.js](https://nuxtjs.org/).